We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 When he reprised his Warriors role in 1999 sequel What Becomes of the Broken Hearted?, Morrison snared his second NZ Film Best Actor award.
 With the character of Jake attempting to break out of the cycle of violence, Broken Hearted saw Morrison moving far beyond the easy charm of earlier roles.
 The successful sequel reunited him with Grasscutter director Ian Mune; 26 years before, the two had acted together in Rangi's Catch.

-In the period between the two Warriors movies, Morrison went places Kiwi actors have rarely gone.
-He played ex-partner to Pamela Anderson in Barb Wire, boarded a renegade ship for Speed, 2, was villain alongside Cliff Curtis in Six Days Seven Nights, and befriended Marlon Brando while playing his right-hand Dog Man in The Island of Dr Moreau.
+In the period between the two Warriors movies, Morrison went places that Kiwi actors have rarely gone.
+He played ex-partner to Pamela Anderson in Barb Wire, boarded a renegade ship for Speed, 2, was villain alongside Cliff Curtis in Harrison Ford movie Six Days, Seven Nights, and befriended Marlon Brando while playing his right-hand Dog Man in The Island of Dr Moreau.
 The latter encounter provides a memorable chapter in Morrison's 2009 autobiography From Haka to Hollywood.

 Logie nominated tele-movie Ihaka: Blunt Instrument was based on a series of books by Paul Thomas.
 Morrison starred in the tongue in cheek tale as a bad boy Māori cop, hunting a killer in Sydney.